Work Requirements for Food Assistance

 There are three ways an individual can meet the time limit work requirements:

-- Work an average of at least 20 hours per week each month in unsubsidized employment.
+- Work an average of at least 20 hours per week each month in unsubsidized, self and/or in-kind employment.

-- Participate 20 hours per week in an approved employment and training program, averaged monthly.
+- Participate 20 hours per week in an approved employment and training program, averaged monthly (available in select counties only).

 - Participate in community service by volunteering at a nonprofit organization.